 Tarte, Maracuja Oil.
-As mentioned in that post, this oil is one of my favorite serums to use before sleep, especially when my skin is dehydrated from smoking too much and it’s causing me to break out badly.
+As mentioned in my previous post, this oil is one of my favorite serums to use at nighttime especially when my skin is dehydrated from smoking too much and it’s causing me to break out badly.
 I’ve also recently discovered that it works great as a replacement for primer (since I noticed that my Maybelline Baby Skin primer was caking my face HARD) by using just a drop to spread out a thin layer on the face before applying my foundation.
 It really smooths out my makeup.
-One travel-size bottle of this baby lasted me quite a long time so if you’re not yet convinced to get this, definitely try the small one first!
+One travel-size bottle of this baby lasted me quite a long time as well so if you’re not yet convinced to get this, definitely try the small one first!

 Bioderma, Sensibo H20 (for Sensitive Skin type).
-I’ve seen the hype about micellar water and this brand in particular even two years ago but never go to try it till a few months back.
+I’ve seen the hype about micellar water and Bioderma years ago but never got to try it till recently.
 It works like magic as a makeup remover, I’m telling you.
-I felt like no matter how heavy my makeup is, it was able to take all of it.
-And that’s what micellar water products are for by the way, in case you don’t know it — it removes or separates oils and gunks and products away from your face.
-What I love about this in particular is it doesn’t leave an oily residue and even nourishes and hydrates the face a little bit after makeup is removed, plus there’s absolutely nothing to dislike about it.
+I felt like no matter how heavy my makeup is, this product removed it with ease.
+That’s what micellar water products are great for by the way, in case you don’t know it — it removes or separates oils and gunks and products away from your face.
+What I love about this in particular is it doesn’t leave an oily residue and even nourishes and hydrates the face after makeup is removed, plus there’s absolutely nothing to dislike about it.

 (Today, I bought a big bottle of this as I was running out and got a free bottle of the one for Combination Skin as well, along with other sample kits of their other products so I’m going to test out those in the coming weeks and give you a review next time!)